elixir-webrtc/ex_webrtc/guides/intro.md

 And that's it!
 The other peer should be able to see and hear the echoed video and audio.

+> #### PeerConnection state {: .info}
+> Before we can send anything on a PeerConnection, its state must change to `connected` which is signaled
+> by the `{:ex_webrtc, _from, {:connection_state_change, :connected}}`.
+In this particular example, we want
+> to send packets on the very same PeerConnection that we received the packets from, thus it must be connected
+> from the first RTP packet received.

-What you've seen here is a simplified version of the `echo` example available in the Github repo (TODO link).
+What you've seen here is a simplified version of the [echo](https://github.com/elixir-webrtc/ex_webrtc/tree/master/examples/echo) example available in the Github repo.
 Check it out and play with it!

 ### To other peers

-Well, forwarding the packets back to the same peer is not very useful in real world, but you can use the knowledge to built more complex apps.
+Well, forwarding the packets back to the same peer is not very useful in the real world, but you can use the knowledge to build more complex apps.

 ```mermaid
 flowchart LR